-TAPS can be diagnosed 2 ways – antenatally and postnatally.
+TAPS is diagnosed 2 ways – antenatally and postnatally.

 Antenatal TAPS is diagnosed using Doppler measurements of the middle cerebral artery peak systolic velocity (MCA-PSV Doppler).
 This is an ultrasound to see how fast blood is flowing through each baby’s brain.
 Ideally, these should start between 16 and 20 weeks in your pregnancy .